danalex97/CacheTorrent/README.md

 To run use `go run main.go`.
 It supports the following arguments:
 ```
+-bias int
+  	Number of outgoing connections for a biased Tracker.
+-cdf
+  	Enable printing time cumulative distribution function.
 -conf string
   	The path to configuration .json file. (default "./confs/small.json")
+-cpuprofile file
+  	Write cpu profile to file.
--ext
+-ext int
-    Whether we use the extension
--v
+  	Use the textesion with ext percent number of leaders.
+-memprofile file
+  	Write memory profile to file.
-    Verbose output
+-v	Verbose output
 ```

 To run multiple simulations in parallel, use `python3 remote.py`.
 The jobs can